h0ngcha0/little-book-of-alephium/chapters/06-smart-contracts-in-ralph.md

 The UTXO (Unspent Transaction Output) model and Account model represent two fundamentally different paradigms for managing blockchain state and transactions, each with distinct advantages and trade-offs.

 The UTXO model, pioneered by Bitcoin, treats transactions like a chain of digital cash transfers.
 Each transaction consumes previous unspent outputs and creates new ones, similar to how physical cash is exchanged.
 When you spend money, you use up existing bills (inputs) and may receive change back (outputs).
 This model offers several compelling benefits.
-Since UTXOs can be processed inexplorer-backend-readonly-6d7b9bc6fd-gvvs4dependently, the system enables natural parallelization of transaction validation.
+Since UTXOs can be processed independently, the system enables natural parallelization of transaction validation.
 The model also provides enhanced privacy as users can use different addresses for each transaction.
 Additionally, it allows for efficient batching of multiple payments into single transactions.
 Perhaps most importantly, the UTXO model has proven its security through Bitcoin's decade-plus history of securing billions in value.

 However, the UTXO model faces important limitations when it comes to smart contract development.
 The lack of persistent state between transactions complicates the implementation of complex business logic.
 For instance, tracking aggregated data such as a counter across transactions is challenging, despite being a common scenario in morden smart contracts.
 Additionally, the UTXO scripting language's expressiveness is often intentionally limited to mitigate potential security issues, prioritizing security over flexibility.